 To my lifelong friends Stacy and Wanda, who have always been there for me, even when I was a horrible excuse for a friend.
-Through all of my selfishness and neglect, through my disastrous love life and endless hours (years) of complaining, somehow the two of you have remained with me.
-You are both amazing, wonderful, loving friends and I am so lucky to have you in my life.
+Through all my selfishness and neglect, through my disastrous love life and endless hours (years) of complaining, somehow the two of you have remained with me.
+You are both amazing, wonderful, loving friends, and I am so lucky to have you in my life.
 I will do my best from now on to be the friend you both deserve.
 Thank you!
 I love you both!

-To Stephanie who was always there for me no matter how much drama I came with, which was a lot!
-You are a great friend and I appreciate having you in my life.
+To Stephanie, who was always there for me no matter how much drama I came with, which was a lot!
+You are a great friend, and I appreciate having you in my life.
 Thanks so much to you and Danielle for taking me in when I was homeless!
 I love you guys!

-I couldn't have asked for a better environment to heal and redirect onto a path towards true living."Kristen B.
+I couldn't have asked for a better environment to heal and redirect onto a path towards true living.

-"This place completely changed my life.
+This place completely changed my life.
 I needed a drastic change from the typical recovery environment in order to stay sober long-term.
-I can honestly say that I love who I am today and I am forever grateful for Villa Kali Ma!"Cynthia B.
+I can honestly say that I love who I am today and I am forever grateful for Villa Kali Ma!CYNTHIA B.

-"I am so grateful I found Villa Kali Ma, it has truly changed my life.
+I am so grateful I found Villa Kali Ma, it has truly changed my life.
 Kay is awesome and the entire team who works there is absolutely amazing.
-If you need treatment, I highly recommend making this the start to your recovery."Suzie H.
+If you need treatment, I highly recommend making this the start to your recovery.SUZIE H.